tzachiazo1/min_html/git/Exercises.md

     4. make a pull request in github
     5. merge to master
 4. Merging
-    1. before pulling latest changes
+    1. checkout to master *Do not pull yet!*
-    2. make a change to the same file you edited in the previous step
+    2. make a change to the same file you edited in the previous step.
     3. commit and push (it fails - why?)
-    4. pull and handle conflicts (to accept both)
+    4. pull and handle conflicts (accept both remote and local changes)
 5. Stashing
     1. make a change and stash it.
-    2. apply vs. pop pick one.
+    2. make sure you understand apply vs. pop. pick one.
     3. make sure nothing is stashed.
 6. Reset head
-    1. make two commits
+    1. create two commits.
-    2. reset the last commit without loosing (hard vs. soft)
+    2. reset the last commit without loosing the changes (hard vs. soft).
-7. Move head backward (using checkout)
+7. Move head backward
     1. go to the first commit
     2. return to latest commit
 8. Rebase vs. Merge